wp-plugins/tsp-featured-categories/README.txt

 4. Admin area shortcode settings area.

 == Changelog ==

+= 1.1.0 =
+* Now uses Easy Dev Pro for easy plugin development, <a href="https://twitter.com/#bringbackOOD">#bringbackOOD</a>
+* No longer uses a seperate termsdata table in WP database, all data will be copied over on upgrade
+* Handled all PHP notices
+* Renamed attributes to prevent red spell checks when editing (old attributes still supported)
+* Decreased plugin size by using Easy Dev

 = 1.0.3 =
 * Updated path for smarty compile and cache directories.
 User no longer required to change directory permissions.